Survivor (Parg song): Depi Evratesil 2025

 Depi Evratesil 2025 was the fourth edition of Depi Evratesil, the national final organised by AMPTV in order to select its entry for the Eurovision Song Contest.
 The competition took place on 16 February 2025 at the Karen Demirchyan Sports and Concerts Complex in Yerevan.
 The show was broadcast on Armenia 1, as well as online via the broadcaster's website 1tv.am and internationally via the Eurovision Song Contest's official YouTube channel.
 The final took place on 16 February 2025 and the winner was selected a combination of votes from an international jury, a national jury and a televote.

-Parg was one of twelve finalists were selected by a jury following an audition round and revealed on 6 February 2025, while his song "Survivor", originally to be unveiled on the day of the final, was released on 9 February 2025.
-The song received the second most points from national and international juries and first place in televote, ultimately winning the competition and receiving the right to represent Armenia in Eurovision Song Contest 2025 in Basel.
+Parg was one of twelve finalists selected by a jury following an audition round and revealed on 6 February 2025, while his song "Survivor", originally to be unveiled on the day of the final, was released on 9 February 2025.
+The song received the second-highest number of points from national and international juries and first place in the televote, ultimately winning the competition and earning the right to represent Armenia in the Eurovision Song Contest 2025 in Basel.

 At Eurovision

 The Eurovision Song Contest 2025 took place at St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals held on the respective dates of 13 and 15 May and the final on 17 May 2025.
 During the allocation draw held on 28 January 2025, Armenia was drawn to compete in the second semi-final, performing in the first half of the show.
+The staging and choreography was directed by Eirini Damianidou, who had directed Parg's performance in Depi Evratesil as well.